Andre601/AdvancedServerList/docs/profiles/expressions.md

 | `>`                              | Left expression is larger than the right expression.
 Strings use their text length as number.               |
 | `>=`                             | Left expression is larger than, or equal to, the right expression.
 Strings use their text length as number. |

-Additionally can these additional binary operators used for specific actions:
+These additional binary operators can also be used to perform certain actions:

 | Operator | Semantic                                                                    |
 |----------|-----------------------------------------------------------------------------|